OwnMind-ai/TelegRise/README.md

 Java framework that simplifies the process of creating Telegram bots and provides a more comfortable experience for developers.

 ### IMPORTANT
-This project is on the developing stage and **do not** ment to be used in production.
-If you do so, a lot competability problems may occure from version to version.
+This project is on the developing stage and **do not** intend to be used in production.
+If you do so, a lot of compatibility problems may occur from version to version.

 ## Quickstart

-Firsly, create your first transcription .xml file.
+Firstly, create your first transcription .xml file.
 Here is an example of one (index.xml):

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>